 Since grooming and Goldendoodles go together, in addition to sharing what I think is the best brush for Goldendoodle grooming, I’ve created some brushing strategies that have worked for me.
 Here are are few “Hints for Happy Hair from Happy-Go-Doodle.”

 Happy-Go-Doodle’s 4 hints for happier hair brushing

 If you have a Goldendoodle puppy, anticipate that brushing will be an important part your fur baby’s care—from puppyhood through grey-muzzled years.

-As a Goldendoodle puppy grows, the coat changes at around six months and transitions from puppy hair to an adult coat.
+As a Goldendoodle puppy grows, the Goldendoodle puppy coat transitions at around six months and changes from puppy hair to an adult coat.
 (Chloe’s Goldendoodle puppy hairs started “popping” up.
 I noticed that her coat went from a straighter puppy coat to curlier coat at around six months of age.)

 Depending on whether your Goldendoodle dog leans more to the Golden Retriever side of the family or the Poodle side of the family will impact the adult coat type—wavy, curly, woolly, or maybe even a bit of a combination.
 (Some sections of Chloe’s coat are curlier than other sections.)